TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Index.rst

 If you are using Extbase controller actions in combination with Fluid, Extbase defines how files and directories should be named within these directories.
-Extbase uses the sub-folders of the "Templates" directory to group templates by controller name and the filename of templates to correspond to a certain action on that controller (see :ref:`t3extbasebook:template-creation-by-example`).
+Extbase uses sub directories located within the "Templates" directory to group templates by controller name and the filename of templates to correspond to a certain action on that controller
+(see :ref:`t3extbasebook:template-creation-by-example`).

 .. code-block:: none